 Investors seeking to deploy attackers could take the same approach when looking for exciting investments.
 Such investments include high growth equities, smaller-capitalisation equities, high-yield bonds and even those with investments made in fast developing nations.
 These equities, like attackers, can provide very good returns if and when they perform well.
 On the other hand, investors do not always need to buy "attackers" if they do not find suitable investment vehicles to put their money in.

 Every team needs a goalkeeper whose main role is to keep the ball out of the goal.
 The equivalent of a goalkeeper in the investing world would be your cash, fixed deposit, money market funds and of course, insurance.
 They hardly ever give you any returns, but you cannot do without them.

-Keeping a well-balanced portfolio for the
+Keeping a well-balanced portfolio for the long term

 Successful managers do not only consider players – they look at keeping a good substitute bench to take over non-performing players and ensure their team has good coaches.
 Investors should also adopt such a policy of monitoring, reviewing and/or re-balancing their portfolios to ensure they are constantly in sync with their investment objectives.
 They should also have "mentors" or "sources" that can provide sound advice.

 Building a successful and diversified investment portfolio is like building a successful football team.
 Investors need to understand their individual risk tolerance and financial circumstances before they embark on their investment journey.
 This will allow them to select the most suitable investments by customising and diversifying their portfolio to achieve their long-term investments goals.